codeclimate/codeclimate-rubocop/config/contents/lint/redundant_splat_expansion.md

-This cop checks for unneeded usages of splat expansion
+Checks for unneeded usages of splat expansion

 ### Example: